 The Delhi Police sought the expertise of the SDM Dental College’s forensic dentistry department due to its renowned expertise in forensic odontology cases.
 The department conducted a meticulous forensic analysis, using computerized methods to compare the bite marks found on the victim’s body with the dental records of the accused, except for the minor, an integral step in solving dental forensics.

 Over five days, from January 3 to January 7, 2013, the team performed an exhaustive analysis and identified at least five matching bite marks in this pivotal dental forensics case.
-They presented a comprehensive 12-page report to the Delhi Police, including the degree of certainty in identifying the accused.
+They presented a 12-page report to the Delhi Police, including the degree of certainty in identifying the accused.

 Crucial Court Testimony in Dental Forensics